“Druids are a problematical bunch.”

 Q: Is it true that only men were druids?
 Were

+there women Druids?
 Can women be druids?

 like assholes, everyone has one.
 There are some who think that Druids were men and somewhat military, that the healing was done by women who were witches.
 This